Bullet Train (soundtrack)

-Bullet Train (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 film of the same name, directed by David Leitch and featured an ensemble cast starring Brad Pitt, Joey King, Aaron Taylor-Johnson, Brian Tyree Henry, Andrew Koji, Hiroyuki Sanada, Michael Shannon, Bad Bunny, and Sandra Bullock.
+Bullet Train (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 film of the same name.
 The album was released by Arista Records on August 3, 2022, featuring a collection of incorporated songs, mostly using Japanese music for the film to suit the film's setting in Japan.
-Dominic Lewis composed the film score, who worked for nearly a year during the COVID-19 pandemic.
+Dominic Lewis composed the film score, having worked for nearly a year during the COVID-19 pandemic.
 He used multiple instruments and also performed solo vocals, for few of the score cues.
 The score consisted of Japanese music, incorporated with rock, pop, metal and EDM.
 The score was released under a separate album Bullet Train (Original Motion Picture Score) by Milan Records on August 5.
 The music received praise from critics, as an "integral part of the film's storyline".